Last updated on April 23rd, 2019 at 03:07 pm

 - vegetable oil for frying

-Heat up a couple cups of vegetable oil in a frying pan.
-Cut the dough into 8 equal pieces.
-You might need to oil your hands, so as the dough doesn't stick to them.
+- While the oil is heating up, cut the dough into 8 equal pieces.
+You might need to oil your hands, so the dough doesn't stick to them.
 Roll out each piece into a circle that's about 4 inches in diameter.
 Add 1/4 cup of feta cheese in the middle and bring up the sides of the dough and form into a ball, covering up the cheese.
 Roll out the ball with cheese so that it's about 6 inches in diameter.
 The cheese may stick out a bit, but that's OK.

 - Fry one piece of dough at a time, on both sides until golden, about 3 min per side checking often to make sure it doesn't burn.
 You'll notice as it fries the dough will bubble up.